Association liability insurance

 The risk of litigation for associations, including not-for-profit associations, has increased in the last few years.
-This, in part, is due to tighter government scrutiny and regulation, in addition to the general public having a better understanding about their legal rights.
+This, in part, is due to tighter government scrutiny and regulation, in addition to the general public having a better understanding of their legal rights.

 Risk does not just apply to the association, but also to its board of directors, officers and management team – all of whom can be held personally responsible for their actions or failure to act.
 Hence the growing importance of Association Liability Insurance.